 It may be objected that in defining 'wrong' as 'the intentional and avoidable doing of what results in bad,' I have confused the meaning of 'wrong' with a proposed content.
-'Wrong' has the meaning of 'that which ought not to be done.'
-But this meaning of 'wrong' does not denote any particular content; it does not say what ought not to be done.
+'Wrong' has the meaning of 'that which should not be done.'
+But this meaning of 'wrong' does not denote any particular content; it does not say what should not be done.
 In stipulating that doing 'bad' is 'wrong,' have I not merely asserted what I need to demonstrate?
 Suppose someone should concede the badness of bad, in the sense defined in the essay, but deny the wrongness of doing (or engendering) bad?